wacncontent/CustomizeTool/removeCommentOutput/articles/vs-azure-tools-diagnostics-for-cloud-services-and-virtual-machines.md

 ### Application logs

-**Application logs** contain diagnostics information produced by a web application.
+**Application logs** contain diagnostics information produced by a web site.
 If you want to capture application logs, select the **Enable transfer of Application Logs** check box.
 You can increase or decrease the number of minutes when the application logs are transferred to your storage account by changing the **Transfer Period (min)** value.
 You can also change the amount of information captured in the log by setting the Log level value.
 For example, you can choose **Verbose** to get more information or choose **Critical** to capture only critical errors.
-If you have a specific diagnostics provider that emits application logs, you can capture them by adding the provider’s GUID to the **Provider GUID** box.
+If you have a specific diagnostics provider that emits application logs, you can capture them by adding the provider's GUID to the **Provider GUID** box.

   ![Application Logs](./media/vs-azure-tools-diagnostics-for-cloud-services-and-virtual-machines/IC758145.png)

-  See [Enable diagnostics logging for web apps in Azure Websites](/documentation/articles/web-sites-enable-diagnostic-log) for more information about application logs.
+  See [Enable diagnostics logging for web sites in Azure Websites](/documentation/articles/web-sites-enable-diagnostic-log) for more information about application logs.

 ### Windows event logs